-Entero-Test also known as string test or duodenal parasites test is a simple and convenient method of sampling duodenal contents/gastrointestinal fluid.
+Entero-Test, also known as string test or duodenal parasites test is a simple and convenient method of sampling duodenal contents/gastrointestinal fluid.
 The sample is examined to detect the presence of gastrointestinal parasites or any other enteric pathogens.
 A commercially available device that consists of a gelatin capsule containing either 90 cm (pediatric version) or 140 cm (adult version) of a highly absorbent nylon string is used for this test.

 A string test involves swallowing a string with a weighted gelatin capsule, to obtain a sample from the upper part of the small intestine.
 The capsule is swallowed and one end of the string is taped to the side of the patient’s face.
 The capsule dissolves in the stomach and the string, which is weighted at its distal end, passes into the duodenum by peristalsis.
 Following a period of approximately 4 hr, the string and any adsorbed gastrointestinal fluid is withdrawn through the mouth.

 Any bile, blood, or mucus attached to the string is examined under the microscope as a wet preparation for the presence of intestinal parasites (organisms/eggs) or as a permanent stained smear.